Johannes Brahms: Upbringing

 Brahms's father, Johann Jakob Brahms, was from the town of Heide in Holstein.
 (Note: His family name was also sometimes spelled Brahmst or Brams, deriving from Bram, the German word for the shrub broom.)
 Against his family's will, Johann Jakob pursued a career in music, arriving in Hamburg at age 19.
-He found work playing double bass for jobs; he also played in a sextet in the Alster-pavilion in Hamburg's Jungfernstieg.
+He found work playing double bass; he also played in a sextet in the Alster-pavilion in Hamburg's Jungfernstieg.
 In 1830, Johann Jakob was appointed as a horn player in the Hamburg militia.
 He married Johanna Henrika Christiane Nissen the same year.
 A middle-class seamstress 17 years his senior, she enjoyed writing letters and reading despite an apparently limited education.

 Johannes Brahms was born in 1833.
 His sister Elisabeth (Elise) had been born in 1831 and a younger brother Fritz Friedrich was born in 1835.
 (Note: Fritz also became a pianist; overshadowed by his brother, he emigrated to Caracas in 1867, and later returned to Hamburg as a teacher.)
-The family then lived in poor apartments in the Gängeviertel quarter of Hamburg and struggled economically.
+The family then lived in poor apartments in Hamburg's Gängeviertel and struggled economically.
 (Johann Jakob even considered emigrating to the United States when an impresario, recognizing Johannes's talent, promised them fortune there.)
 Eventually Johann Jakob became a musician in the Philharmonisches Staatsorchester Hamburg playing double bass, horn, and flute.
 For enjoyment, he played first violin in string quartets.
 The family moved over the years to ever better accommodation in Hamburg.

 Training

-Johann Jakob gave his son his first musical training; Johannes also learnt to play the violin and the basics of playing the cello.
+Johann Jakob gave his son his first musical training; Johannes also learned to play the violin and the basics of playing the cello.
 From 1840 he studied piano with Otto Friedrich Willibald Cossel.
 Cossel complained in 1842 that Brahms "could be such a good player, but he will not stop his never-ending composing."

 At the age of 10, Brahms made his debut as a performer in a private concert including Beethoven's Quintet for Piano and Winds Op.
 16 and a piano quartet by Mozart.
 He also played as a solo work an étude of Henri Herz.
 By 1845 he had written a piano sonata in G minor.
 His parents disapproved of his early efforts as a composer, feeling that he had better career prospects as a performer.

 From 1845 to 1848 Brahms studied with Cossel's teacher, the pianist and composer Eduard Marxsen.
 Marxsen had been a personal acquaintance of Beethoven and Schubert, admired the works of Mozart and Haydn, and was a devotee of the music of J. S. Bach.
 Marxsen conveyed to Brahms the tradition of these composers and ensured that Brahms's own compositions were grounded in that tradition.